nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 +--------------------------------------------------------------------+
 ```

-> The *lians* DB doesn't have any relations between tables yet, so, it might be useful to have an *Purchases* table to relate user ids with the products' ids they've bought.
+> The *lians* DB doesn't have any relations between tables yet, so it might be useful to have a *Purchases* table to relate user IDs with the product IDs they've bought.

 ### 3. Create a database dump